Alise McGregor announces run for Senate District 44

-Alise McGregor, Plymouth’s Ward 3 council member, has announced she is running as a Republican candidate for Minnesota State Senate in District 44, serving Plymouth, Minnetonka and Woodland.
-Senator Paul Anderson (R-Plymouth) previously announced he will not be running for re-election.
+Alise McGregor, Plymouth’s Ward 1 council member, has announced she is running as a Republican candidate for Minnesota State Senate in District 44, serving Plymouth, Minnetonka and Woodland.
+Sen. Paul Anderson (R-Plymouth) previously announced he will not run for re-election.

-As a parent and educator, McGregor said her mission is to positively impact the lives of children and their families and plans to continue that mission at the Capitol by being a moderate voice.
+As a parent and educator, McGregor said her mission is to positively impact the lives of children and their families and plans to continue that mission by being a moderate voice at the Capitol.

 “We need reasonable thinkers in public office, people who can solve problems,” said McGregor.
 “I have children and a family.
 I struggle with many of the same issues as my constituents.
 I’m a real person, and I want to bring a real-life perspective to the State Senate.”